snakemake/snakemake-executor-plugin-slurm/docs/further.md

 By defining these resource specifications in a profile, you maintain a clean and organized workflow, ensuring that resource allocations are consistent and easily adjustable.

-### Setting tmpspace with gress
+### Setting tmpspace with GRES
-On certain clusters the amount of scratch/tmpspace on the workernode can be set with:
+On certain clusters the amount of scratch/tmpspace on the worker node can be set with:
 `--gres=tmpspace:10G`

 *this depends on the cluser config and is not a default*